neuro-inc/neuro-flow/reference/live-workflow-syntax.md

   SERVER: production
 ```

-This attribute also supports lists and dictionaries as values:
+This attribute also supports dictionaries as values:

 ```yaml
 env: ${{ ['SERVER': 'production'] }}